 Denmark's Queen Margrethe II refuses to backtrack on stripping royal titles from four grandchildren; prince says they were "mistreated"

-Denmark's Queen Margrethe II refuses to backtrack on stripping royal titles from four grandchildren; prince says they were "mistreated"get the free app

 Denmark's popular monarch, Queen Margrethe II, has apologized for upsetting members of her family with a decision to strip the royal titles from four of her grandchildren, but has refused to change her mind.